SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/tutorial-share-data-between-web-parts-global-variable.md

 ### Create the IDocumentActivity interface

+Use this interface to display the activity information of a particular document on a card.

 In the **./src/webparts/recentDocuments** folder, create a new file named **IDocumentActivity.ts**, and paste the following code:

 ```ts